dsoldera/chapter-react-nextjs/README.md

 ## Backend in the Frontend (frontend with routes)

-This is a Rocketseat Project using NextJS.
+This is a Rocketseat Projects using NextJS to study the library.

+* chapter-nextjs
+* ignews

 https://www.figma.com/file/gl0fHkQgvaUfXNjuwGtDDs/ig.news?node-id=1%3A2